1988 Pacific typhoon season: JMA Tropical Storm Twenty-five

+The remnants of the storm created a wave disturbance, which combined with another tropical depression, intensified the wind convergence in the northern part of the Intertropical Convergence Zone (ITCZ), leading to widespread heavy rainfall over 8 days in the North Central region of Vietnam, with total rainfall exceeding 800mm in some areas.
+The flooding caused by this rainfall resulted in 103 deaths and 28 missing people.

 Typhoon Odessa (Seniang)

 As the previous storm was weakening at high latitudes, a new area of convection formed around 850 km south-southeast of Minami-Tori-shima.
 Tracking west-northwest, the JMA upgraded the system into a tropical depression on October 9.
 The next day, the JTWC issued a TCFA.
 On October 11, the JMA upgraded the depression into a tropical storm, and twelve hours later, satellite intensity estimates prompted the JTWC to follow suit.
 Cool air aloft aided in intensification as Odessa tracked northwest, and midday on October 12, Odessa was upgraded into a typhoon by the JTWC.
 Despite forecasts of weakening, the JMA did the same and classified Odessa as a typhoon.
 A midget typhoon, Odessa continued to intensify, with the JTWC and JMA reporting a peak velocity of 105 and 80 mph respectively.
 Loss of organization followed a transition into an extratropical cyclone, and after the low-level circulation diverged from the deep convection, the JTWC issued the final warning on October 16.
 The JMA ceased watching the typhoon on October 19.